New queer cinema

-"New queer cinema" is a term first coined by the academic B. Ruby Rich in Sight & Sound magazine in 1992 to define and describe a movement in queer-themed independent filmmaking in the early 1990s.
+"New queer cinema" (sometimes referred to as the "queer new wave") is a term coined by the UC Santa Cruz academic B. Ruby Rich in Sight & Sound magazine in 1992 to define and describe a movement in queer-themed independent filmmaking in the early 1990s.

-It is also referred to as the "queer new wave".

 Definition

 The term developed from use of the word queer in academic writing in the 1980s and 1990s as an inclusive way of describing gay, lesbian, bisexual and transgender identity and experience, and also defining a form of sexuality that was fluid and subversive of traditional understandings of sexuality.
 The major film studio to discuss these issues was aptly named New Line Cinema with its Fine Line Features division.
 Since 1992, the phenomenon has also been described by various other academics and has been used to describe several other films released since the 1990s.
 Films of the new queer cinema movement typically share certain themes, such as the rejection of heteronormativity and the lives of LGBTQ protagonists living on the fringe of society.